A DIY Clay Pot Spring Wreath Made With Mini Terra Cotta Pots…

-Once you have a good layer of the larger pots covering the front/sides of your wreath, the next step is to add those smaller 2″ pots to cover little gaps and cracks between pots.
+Once you have a good layer of the larger pots covering the front/sides of your wreath, the next step is to add those smaller 2″ pots to cover little gaps and cracks between the pots.

 4. Add “garnish”.

-I tried adding some cotton sprays and blue-ish purpl-y flowers to my spring wreath.
-If you’re heading the direction of garnish, just heat up your hot glue gun and go to town.
+I tried adding some cotton sprays and blue-ish purple-y flowers to my spring wreath.
+If you’re heading the direction of garnish, heat up your hot glue gun and go to town.

 Frankly, I suck at sprucing up things with faux flowers.
 If I had to make a “real” wreath out of silk flowers and such, it would turn out looking like something you would definitely NOT be wanting to greet guests to your home with at the front door.

-The epiphany I came to with this project is that wreaths aren’t my bag, friends.
-THAT said, the other bloggers who are joining this tour today have some AMAZING wreaths to share with you, so make sure to check those out STAT!
+In conclusion, the epiphany I came to with this project is that wreaths aren’t my bag, friends.
+On the other hand, the other bloggers who are joining this tour today have some AMAZING wreaths to share with you, so make sure to check those out STAT!

 Pin this spring wreath post for later: